← Back to 史記

 使使 使

 Chu King Wei heard that Zhuang Zhou was worthy and sent envoys with rich gifts to welcome him, promising to make him prime minister.
 Zhuang Zhou laughing told the Chu envoy: 'Thousand pieces of gold is heavy profit; prime minister is an honored position.
 Have you alone not seen the sacrificial ox for the suburban sacrifice?
 It is raised and fed for several years, clothed in embroidered patterns, and led to enter the great temple.
 At that time, though it wished to be a lone piglet, how could that be obtained?
 You quickly go—do not defile me.
-I would rather frolic in mud and filth to please myself, not be restrained by rulers of states, and lifelong not serve—to delight my ambitions.''
+I would rather frolic in mud and filth to please myself, not be restrained by rulers of states, and never take office—to delight my ambitions.'

 11

 Shen Buhai was a man of Jing, formerly a humble minister of Zheng.
-He used his learning and techniques to petition Han Lord Zhao, and Lord Zhao employed him as prime minister.
+He studied the arts of statecraft to gain audience with Han Lord Zhao, and Lord Zhao employed him as prime minister.
 Within he repaired governance and teaching; without he responded to the feudal lords—for fifteen years.
 Throughout Shen Buhai's lifetime, the state was orderly and the troops strong—none invaded Han.
 Shen Buhai's learning was based on Huang Lao yet emphasized punishment and name.
 He wrote books in two chapters, called the Shen Zi.

 12

-Han Fei was one of Han's various princes.
+Han Fei was one of the princes of the Han ruling house.
 He delighted in the learning of punishment, name, law, and technique, yet his foundation returned to Huang Lao.
 Fei had a stutter and could not speak fluently, yet he was good at writing books.
 Together with Li Si he served Xun Qing, and Li Si considered himself inferior to Fei.

 13